How to make willow hurdles

-- The thin tip end will need to wrap around the right-handed stick twice and then woven back into the hurdle.
+- The thin tip end will need to wrap around the right handed stick twice and then be woven back into the hurdle.

-- Lastly remove the jig from the hurdle by giving it a few hard taps with the rapping iron on either end to loosen it.
+- Finally, remove the jig from the hurdle by giving it a few hard taps with the rapping iron on either end to loosen it.

-We would recommend to use Linseed and Turpentine Oil to treat your panels.
+We would recommend using Linseed and Turpentine Oil to treat panels.
 You can purchase a 2L container of Boiled Linseed Oil and 2L Turpentine directly from us or any outdoor store.
-Mix Equal Quantities of linseed and turpentine to coat the hurdle to increase the life of your panel.
+Mix equal quantities of linseed and turpentine to coat the hurdle.
+This will increase the life of your panel.

-The Two containers will provide sufficient coverage (front and back) for 4-6, 6ft x 6ft hurdle panels.
+The two containers should provide sufficient coverage (front and back) for 4 - 6, 6ft x 6ft hurdle panels.

-We would recommend treating your panel 1-2 times a years.
+We would recommend treating your panel once or twice a year